maximilien/musings/blogs/ai/8/outline-raw.md

 # On the Importance of Reading

-ABSTRACT

-Nothing murisches the soul like reading.
-Always find a way
-to apply what I read

-Continuous education
-and staying sharp

-In the age of
-AI realtime conversatics will help are distinguish him/her self

-Not only for ideas
-but also to better at everything you do

-INTRODUCTION- Why read? - [Philosophy of learning] - Keeping current - Learning - Better comprehension - Ideas are when we make associations

-Reading allows you to fill you cache
-Subcurious cache
-as well

-Theory
-keepin brain active keeping cache fill

-Brain wals by
-association and we

-insights infundin ⇒ we

-Better comprehension
-Learning

-Ability to learn
-directly correlated to reading

-Fast launce ⇒ fast
-reader

-My Runtime- Rotate a vanity of muces

-current events, fiction
-Non-fiction

-Web sunes
-Mix viewing &
-reading antat.
-Ideal Process

-Variety
-Long form anted & shut form
-Recommendations
-Clubs
-Papers
-Scientific literature

-CONCLUSION- Find you give - Stick to it - Rife to find cadence

-write reviews
-Capture what you learn in
-writing

-Use AI to
-reinfuce what you learn

-Go multimedia
-when subject is intent & want to learn

-more
+## Abstract

+Nothing nourishes the soul like reading.
+Always find a way to apply what I read.
+Continuous education and staying sharp.
+In the age of AI, real-time conversational skills will help one distinguish himself/herself.
+Not only for ideas, but also to be better at everything you do.

+## Introduction

+- Why read?
+- Philosophy of learning
+- Keeping current
+- Learning
+- Better comprehension
+- Ideas come when we make associations
+- Reading allows you to fill your cache — your subconscious cache as well

+## Theory

+- Keeping brain active, keeping cache full
+- Brain works by association, and reading infuses us with insights
+- Better comprehension
+- Learning
+- Ability to learn is directly correlated to reading
+- Fast learner ⇒ fast reader

+## My Routine

+- Rotate a variety of sources: current events, fiction, non-fiction, web sources
+- Mix viewing & reading content

+### Ideal Process

+- Variety
+- Long form content & short form
+- Recommendations
+- Clubs
+- Papers
+- Scientific literature

+## Conclusion

+- Find your groove
+- Stick to it
+- Strive to find cadence
+- Write reviews
+- Capture what you learn in writing
+- Use AI to reinforce what you learn
+- Go multimedia when subject is intense & you want to learn more